-Withholding objections can harm the ability of individuals, groups or the whole organization to respond to organizational drivers.
+Be aware that withholding objections can harm the ability of individuals, teams or the whole organization to achieve their objectives.

-Those accountable for the action or (proposed) agreement in question, are responsible for considering arguments and addressing objections.
+Those accountable for an activity or (proposed) agreement in question, are responsible for considering arguments and addressing objections that are raised, when doing so will help to meet the organization’s objectives.

 When seeking out potential objections, consider: